This page contains links to descriptions of many of the facilities and resources available to UCSF investigators.

 UCSF is renowned for its pioneering work in biomedical discovery and translation.
 Among faculty members are six Nobel laureates and 11 Lasker Foundation awardees, including recipients of the Albert Lasker Basic Medical Research Award and Lasker-DeBakey Clinical Medical Research Award.
 Among UCSF faculty are also 74 American Academy of Arts and Sciences members, 108 National Academy of Medicine members, 58 National Academy of Science members, 68 American Association for the Advancement of Science members, and 17 Howard Hughes Medical Institute investigators or Faculty Scholars.
 By revealing the fundamental mechanisms of biology, UCSF researchers unlock the secrets of health and disease, forging new paths of investigation and developing innovative technologies to better prevent, treat and cure even the most intractable illnesses.
 We are deeply committed to a culture of data sharing, the exchange of creative ideas and the development of cross-sector, innovative collaborations.
 This mix of diverse expertise, technology development, collaboration and entrepreneurial spirit, is leading the way in scientific breakthroughs, discovery and translation to therapies, and is transforming prevention and patient-centered care.
 UCSF is rapidly emerging as the nexus of a new Bio-Silicon Valley and leader in Precision Medicine.
 This is where the best and brightest innovators in science, medicine and tech are coming together to redefine possible and improve health worldwide.

 The majority of extramural funds received is allocated for biomedical research.
 Research funding primarily is obtained on a competitive basis from the federal government, particularly NIH.
-In 2022, UCSF received over 1,500 grants and contracts totaling more than $823 million from NIH – an increase over the 2021 total and a new record for NIH funding to a public university.
-In 2018, UCSF was the first public university to surpass the $600 million mark, a feat that has now been repeated for the last four years.
-In 2022, UCSF’s Schools of Dentistry, Medicine and Pharmacy were first among their national peers, and the School of Nursing was first among public nursing schools and fourth overall in NIH funding.
-The School of Pharmacy received $30M, School of Medicine received $751M, School of Dentistry received $24M, and the School of Nursing received $13M in NIH funding.
+In 2023, UCSF received nearly 1,500 grants and contracts totaling more than $789 million from NIH – the top spot among all public U.S. universities.
+In 2018, UCSF was the first public university to surpass the $600 million mark, a feat that has now been repeated for the last five years.
+In 2023, UCSF’s Schools of Dentistry, Medicine and Pharmacy were first among their national peers, and the School of Nursing was second among public nursing schools and third overall in NIH funding.
+The School of Pharmacy received $37M, School of Medicine received $700M, School of Dentistry received $27M, and the School of Nursing received $19M in 2023 NIH funding.
 There are 40 academic departments and over 70 NIH-funded multidisciplinary research center grants including 10 Research Program Projects (P01), 19 Center Core Grants (P30), 4 Specialized Center Grants (P50), and 23 Program (U19)/Center (U54)/Complex Structure Program (UM1) Cooperative Agreements.
 Additional research funding is received annually from the State of California, the University of California Office of the President, private research foundations, state and local government agencies, private philanthropy, and industry.

 Commitment to Outstanding Patient Care